goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 ## authentik configuration

-### Step 1: Create authentik Open ID Property Mappings
+### Step 1: Create authentik OpenID Property Mappings

 SharePoint requires additional properties within the openid and profile scopes in order to operate OIDC properly and be able to map incoming authentik OID Claims with Microsoft Claims.